VEHICLE BUYER'S GUIDE

 What are the most common Colorado problems?+

-The most frequently reported Chevrolet Colorado issues involve: STEERING, POWER TRAIN, ELECTRICAL SYSTEM, UNKNOWN OR OTHER.
+The most frequently reported Chevrolet Colorado issues involve: STEERING, ELECTRICAL SYSTEM, POWER TRAIN, ENGINE.
 These are aggregated across all model years from NHTSA owner complaint filings.
 Frequency of complaints does not necessarily indicate severity.

 Deep-Dive Research